alexander-moore/Reinforcement-Learning-Benchmarking/README.md

 # CS525
-Quincy and Brian and Alex
+Quincy and Brian and Alex and Scott and Jannik